omoju/omoju.github.io/_posts/2016-11-11-CIntroCSExperiencePrediction-Part-Two.md

 The student dataset that I will be using for this project has unbalanced classes as can be seen in the image above.
 It is important to pay attention to this class unbalance as it can cause the accuracy metric that is routinely used to judge classifiers to breakdown as the classes become more skewed.

 Taking into account the unbalanced dataset, and the nature of the problem itself, instead of using accuracy as my evaluation criteria, I will use the **expected value** framework.
-This framework allows me to evaluate each classifier with respect to the "potential" business value of the decisions it makes on the data.
+This structure allows me to evaluate each classifier concerning the "potential" business value of the decisions it makes on the data.
 In real life scenarios, there is often a cost associated with misclassifying data.
-To really drive this idea home, permit me to take a detour into the world of credit assessment.
+To drive this idea home, permit me to take a detour into the world of credit assessment.

 Machine learning applications are often used to determine whether a candidate should be given a loan or not.
 In this scenario, there is a real cost to a business if a good candidate is misclassified to be a risky candidate.
 When that happens, the business loses money it otherwise would have made from issuing the loan.
 So, in evaluating the effectiveness of a  classifier in separating such a dataset, we want to have a cost associated with a misclassification and a reward/benefit associated with a correct classification.
-A way to do that is to use the expected value framework whose equation is shown below:
+A way to do that is to use the expected value framework:

 <img src="{{ site.url }}/images/CSExperience/expectedValue_equ.png" alt="Expected Value Equation" style="width: 600px;"/>
 <img src="{{ site.url }}/images/CSExperience/expectedValueCalculation.png" alt="Expected Value Calculation" style="width: 600px;"/> <span style="font-size:0.5em">